 What have you done to make your school or community a better place?

 The journey across the Indonesian archipelago on a propellor plane was followed by a long drive on unpaved roads and a trek through rapid rivers before we finally arrived at the village of Mangga Nipi.
 It wasn’t long until I realized that Sumba was not the hidden gem I had expected.
 I was met by a young volunteer worker who shared the urgency of the lack of education and healthcare in Mangga Nipi.
-Just a few days prior to our visit, a toddler had fallen ill and even so, his parents neglected his need for medical attention.
+Just a few days prior to our visit, a toddler had fallen ill and despite this, his parents neglected his need for medical attention.
 Eventually, he was given 3 doses of medicine without realizing the impact it had on the weak toddler.
 He passed away.

 Then and there, I knew I had to act upon this overlooked issue.
 Stepping foot onto the remote island, I expected to serve them.
 Instead, they served me.
 Sumba opened my eyes to a world in need of change, which is where my heart lies.
 Whether it was providing free medical check ups to over 4000 villagers in Manggarai Timur or creating a platform for underprivileged children to explore their artistic passions, giving back to my home country is a value I will always hold onto.